karamarnell/developers/app/docs/0.2.x/sketch-flow.md

 ---

-# Kong Admin API
+# Qordoba Admin API

-Kong comes with an **internal** RESTful Admin API for administration purposes.
+Qordoba comes with an **internal** RESTful Admin API for administration purposes.
-Requests to the Admin API can be sent to any node in the cluster, and Kong will keep the configuration consistent across all nodes.
+Requests to the Admin API can be sent to any node in the cluster, and Qordoba will keep the configuration consistent across all nodes.

 - `8001` is the default port on which the Admin API listens.
 - `8444` is the default port for HTTPS traffic to the Admin API.

-This API is designed for internal use and provides full control over Kong, so care should be taken when setting up Kong environments to avoid undue public exposure of this API.
+This API is designed for internal use and provides full control over Qordoba, so care should be taken when setting up Qordoba environments to avoid undue public exposure of this API.
 See [this document][secure-admin-api] for a discussion of methods to secure the Admin API.